-The practices in our Positive Conversations and Positive Coaching Workshops are taught in a group session that include leaders and teams who ask to be in the program.
+The skills in our Positive Conversations Workshops are taught in a group session that include leaders and teams who ask to be in the program.
 When engaged people go through the learning experience together, relationships get stronger and positive change happens faster.

 The training is built on an action learning model.

 There are no lectures.
 Knowledge is important, but it doesn't change behavior.
 We all need "deliberate practice" to improve relationships, bring out the best in everyone, and also inspires a diverse group of people to work and live better together.

 During the workshop, you will be involved in a variety of small group exercises designed to help you PRACTICE the skills needed to improve your relationships in your workplace, family and community and get better at coaching your team.

 The timining of all training experiences are customized to the unique needs of each client.

 WEEKLY FOLLOW-UP MESSAGES

 To help leaders and teams develop positive habits during the training, each person will have an opportunity to participate in our Follow-Up Process.
 During the 21 days following the workshop, participants will receive more education, encouragement and short positive action projects designed to support everyone as they experiemt with improving their relationships and finding better ways to bring out the best in everyone around them...one positive conversation at a time.